What if all children knew they had unlimited potential?

 Click on the video below to learn more about teaching at KIPP.

 - New Teacher Support: teachers who are new to KIPP have the opportunity to participate in individualized coaching, modeling, traditional observation and feedback sessions, and/or co-planning sessions.
-New teachers meet multiple times as a team throughout their first year at KIPP Metro Atlanta.
+New teachers meet multiple times as a team throughout their first year at KIPP Metro Atlanta Schools.

 - Content Teams: 5-6 times a year (once during the summer and 4-5 times during the regular school year), every classroom teacher receives a “professional development day,” during which all of the teachers from a content team meet to receive professional development tailored to their content area.